aidalgo/principles-ai-foundry-agent/src/python/README.md

 4. Loads environment variables from a `.env` file
 5. Uploads principles documents to make them available to the agents via code interpreter tools
 6. Creates connected agent tools to enable the orchestrator to delegate to specialized agents

+## Azure AI Foundry Features Demonstrated

+This Python implementation showcases these Azure AI Foundry capabilities:

+- Using the Python SDK for Azure AI Projects to create and manage agents
+- Uploading files for use by AI agents
+- Creating specialized agents with code interpreter tools for different languages
+- Implementing agent-to-agent interactions via the orchestrator pattern
+- Managing agent threads and messages
+- Handling agent lifecycle from creation to deletion

 ## Troubleshooting